 Can't stop thinking about which boards you'll take into the white room?
 Neither can we.
-To find the best powder skis, we evaluated 60+ models and tested the 12 best in over 100 hours of intensely joyful work.
-It took all season amidst Lake Tahoe, California's deepest dump in decades, but we weren't complaining.
+To find the best powder skis, we evaluated 60+ models and tested the 8 best in over 100 hours of intensely joyful work.
 Our expert testers cycled through each pair of boards to find the top floaters, heroes of the slarve, and which models still have an edge to get you back to the lift.
 The terrain varied considerably, and so did the snow.
 The contenders were shot through mega-steep chutes as well as thick, pillowy glades.
 The result is a world-class review of the best mountain-slayers available, whether you are seeking overall powder prowess, a pair of dreamy floaters, or simply the biggest steal of a deal.

 The Best Powder Skis for Men of 2018

-Back by popular demand, the Moment Bibby is the people's champ.
+Back by popular demand, the Moment Wildcat is the people's champ.
 2016 brought the revival of this beloved shape, and fat-board fans rejoiced.
-Whether or not you knew the original, it's worth knowing now that the Bibby got better.
-Still sporting the classic dimensions of 141/116/131, the Bibby has been upgraded with carbon fiber stringers and a UHMW sidewall with semi-cap construction.
+Whether or not you knew the original, it's worth knowing now that the Wildcat got better.
+Still sporting the classic dimensions of 141/116/131, the Wildcat has been upgraded with carbon fiber stringers and a UHMW sidewall with semi-cap construction.
 The result is an ultra-burly, lightweight, and stunty powder ski that was reviewed as "destroying everything in its path".
 These planks can float with the best of 'em but were also the go-to setup regardless of snow types.
 The relatively moderate waist width coupled with a camber-friendly Mustache Rocker gives it phenomenal edge hold while also remaining playful and surfy.
+It's also got one of the lowest price tags in the review.
+Lucky you.

 Top Pick for First Tracks Powder